snjo/ClipboardTool/readme.md

 If you add the $RFT command, the text will be output to the clipboard in Rich Text format, allowing for text styles, colors and font families.

 Outputting this correctly requires using the clipboard.
 Set Options to use Ctrl+V instead of Send Keys.
+While using Send Keys option, the output will be in plain text.

 Text can be marked up using either RTF codes such as "\b ", "\b0 " and more advanced codes, or using a small set of predefined tags.
 These tags will self terminate when reaching the next tag, making them slightly easier to use than normal RTF codes.